Jacksonville BUI Attorney

 The BUI Experience You Need

-Mitchell A. Stone, P.A. has represented clients arrested or cited in the Atlantic Ocean, on St. Johns River, and Crystal River, and other waterways in the First Coast region.
+Mitchell A. Stone, P.A. has represented clients arrested or cited on the Atlantic Ocean, the St. Johns River, the Intercoastal Waterway and other waterways in the First Coast region.
 Call our experienced boating and FWC violation lawyer at (904) 263-5005 for a free consultation.

 Payment Plans Available